logikon-ai/logikon/README.md

 > **What for?**
 >
-> 👉 Detect if your (recently updated) advanced LLM app suddenly produces biased reasoning—which may indicate flawed reasoning that reduces your app's performance.
+> 👉 Detect whether your (recently updated) advanced LLM app suddenly produces biased reasoning—which may indicate flawed reasoning that reduces your app's performance.

 ### Argumentation clarity metrics 🚧